NEW YORK REAL ESTATE LICENSE RENEWAL REQUIREMENTS

 Who Submits my Completed New York Continuing Education?

 The New York Real Estate Commission does not require students or education providers to submit course completions.
-Students will have access to a downloadable certificate for their records.

 What happens if I do not renew my New York real estate license?

 You cannot conduct any real estate activities that require a license.
 You have two years to renew your license.
 If you do not renew within two years you will have to retake the state exam, however, you will not have to retake the 75-hour pre-licensing course.